The savvy over 50 traveler and how to create fantastic solo trips

 Drawing

 I have always liked to sketch but I don’t draw well and eventually stopped because I thought it was just too difficult.
 A few years ago I became interested in drawing again.
+It made my solo travel so much more interesting!
+I had a challenge and a new hobby.

 I started to make simple line sketches of something I had seen during the day.
 I drew at night when I got back to my hotel room.
 It gave me something to do and it made me think about my day.